-The first step is that you have to contact your supervisor and have the traineeship approved.
-It is not the international coordinator that decides if you are eligible.
+The first step is that you have to contact your degree project Course Director or Programme Director and have the traineeship approved.
+It is not the International Coordinator that decides if you are eligible.

 The application form states the annexes to be attached to the application.
 Send the completed application to the address below.
 A decision is notified within a period of approximately one month.
 The following documents should be attached to your application:

 - A complete filled in and signed "Learning Agreement for for Erasmus+ Traineeship", where the organisation/company confirms that you have been accepted for the traineeship.
-Your Learning Agreement must be signed by you, an academic representative from your study programme at KI and the contact person at the receiving organisation.
+Your Learning Agreement must be signed by you, an academic representative from your study programme at KI (Course Director for the degree project course if it regards a degree project, or the Programme Director if it regards a traineeship outside your ordinary studies at KI) and the contact person at the receiving organisation.

 - A Ladok transcript from Karolinska Institutet which certifies completed studies and, where appropriate, certificates from other educational institutions